A guide about Things to do during Christmas in Wisconsin with Christmas Markets and Christmas Towns

 3. See the Canadian Pacific Holiday Train

-Wisconsin Dells is one of the best places to see the Christmas train, which stops at the Amtrak Depot on La Crosse St. in the early afternoon.
+Wisconsin Dells in winter is one of the best places to see the Christmas train, which stops at the Amtrak Depot on La Crosse St. in the early afternoon.

 Where to stay: